This is the content of the pop-over!

 • Comprehensive content: Exam Edge's NES Special Education K-12 practice tests are created specifically to prepare you for the real exam.
 All our NES Special Ed K12 practice test questions parallel the topics covered on the real test.
 The topics themselves are covered in the same proportions as the real test too, based on outlines provided by the National Evaluation Series in their NES Special Ed K12 test guidelines.

 • Realistic practice: Our NES Special Ed K12 practice exams are designed to help familiarize you with the real test.
-With the same time limits as the real exam, our practice tests enable you to practice your pacing and time management ahead of test day.
+With the same time limits as the real exam, Our NES practice tests enable you to practice your pacing and time management ahead of test day.

 • Detailed explanations: As you complete your practice tests, we show you which questions you answered correctly and which ones you answered incorrectly, in addition to providing you with detailed step-by-step explanations for every single NES Special Education K-12 practice exam question.